clarkzjw/starlink-geoip-data/README.md

 # Starlink GeoIP Dataset

-📝 See the list of our related research work at https://oac.uvic.ca/starlink.
+📝 See the list of our related research work at https://oac.uvic.ca/starlink and https://oac.uvic.ca/leonet.

 📍 Check out the GeoIP visualization map at https://pan.uvic.ca/~clarkzjw/starlink.